-- Approval or authorisation of the risk identification, management and control policy. - Analysis of the information to be regularly received on the status and development of risks and of the decisions of the Management Committee to verify their adequate management and control. - Adoption of measures to correct situations deemed inappropriate.
+- Approval or authorisation of the risk identification, management and control policy. - Analysis of the information to be regularly received on the status and development of risks and of the decisions of the Management Committee and the Head of the Risk Management Function to verify their adequate management and control. - Adoption of measures to correct situations deemed inappropriate.

-It relies on the Audit and Compliance Commission, the Investment Committee, the Nomination and Compensation Committee and the Management Committee in risk management work.
+The Audit and Compliance Committee, the Investment Committee, the Nomination and Compensation Committee and the Management Committee will support it in its risk management duties.